Kings-Indian/CoreXYPenPlotter/Journal.md

 ![image](https://github.com/user-attachments/assets/72bd15ac-b926-4fb0-9da0-d3d013afcd34)

-6/16
 Was originally going to use some type of gripper on the servo

-But instead, Im wondering if I can use a kinematic coupling with a “key” where the servo horn  can rotate into the key and hold onto it
+But instead, Im wondering if I can use a kinematic coupling with a "key" where the servo horn  can rotate into the key and hold onto it

-6/19
+---

+## 6/19 - Toolhead Redesign and Modular Approach (6 hours)

 after making a sketch of the toolhead, I realized that this strategy is not liekly the best.
 ![image](https://github.com/user-attachments/assets/3db16fe5-430f-46bb-a981-daca61dd699d)